About Results-Reports Visualizations

 - IP Address: The IP address collected from the respondent’s browser.

 - Progress: The percent to which the survey was completed.
 For most respondents this will be 100.

 - Duration: The number of seconds it took the respondent to complete the survey.

-- Finished: The status of the respondent’s survey (true = completed, false = partial).
+- Finished: The status of the respondent’s survey (true = completed, false = incomplete).

 - Recorded Date: The date and time the survey was recorded in the dataset.

 For some visualizations, you can select the metric (count, percentage, mean, etc.) being displayed.
 The exact options available will depend on both the particular data source and the visualization type selected.

 - Mean: Display the average, or mean, of the collected responses.